estimated reading time: 34 min

 Parry-riposte

 Defence in the first intention is a fully or partially prepared action, where I plan to react to the opponent’s attack and then hit with a riposte (simple and compound).
-I must not stand still21 waiting until the attacker delivers a cut or thrust according to my wish.
+I must not stand still21 waiting until the attacker brings me the cut or thrust according to my wish.
 Otherwise, I may never be able to cover the offensive without being hit.
 Although I am a defender in this situation, I have some means to influence the attack’s timing or direction.
 Invitations help me to reduce the potentially endangered target.
-If the opponent bets on a simple attack, he must always attack into uncovered areas.
-E.g. blade covering my right lower opening makes my opponent attack my left high or low.
+If the opponent bets on a simple attack, he must always attack into parts not covered by my blade.
+E.g. blade covering the right lower opening makes my opponent attack right high or low.
+If my opponent is chasing me and I am retreating, a sudden stop or slow down encourages him to start with his attack.
+After a given stimulus to the opponent, I am ready to parry immediately without even waiting for the attack.
+Otherwise, I might be surprised by the attacker’s vorschlag.

 Compound attack